-Our economic return reflects the overall return we generate on our common equity capital and is comprised of our dividends declared and the change in the tangible net book value per share of common stock over the relevant period.
+Our economic return reflects the overall return we generate on our tangible common equity capital and is comprised of our dividends declared and the change in the tangible net book value per share of common stock over the relevant period.
 As such, it incorporates all aspects of our investment activity, including interest received on our investments, net of borrowing costs, and realized and unrealized gains and losses on our investments, hedging instruments, and other assets and liabilities.
 We believe this measure best reflects a composite view of AGNC's financial performance over any time period.
 Most investors and research analysts active in the residential mortgage REIT sector utilize this metric as a primary factor in analyzing residential mortgage REIT performance.

-Our Compensation Committee has included both absolute and relative economic return as separate financial performance measures.
-Our inclusion of absolute economic return is reflective of our focus on generating positive economic returns for our stockholders and supporting our dividend, regardless of overall macroeconomic conditions.
-Relative economic return has been included to provide a comparison of our performance against our peers and to reward our management team and employees for outperformance.
-While a favorable macroeconomic climate may drive a strong absolute economic return, relative economic return requires out-performance relative to peers, all of which are subject to the same prevailing macroeconomic conditions.
-For 2022, our Compensation Committee retained our target goal of absolute economic return at 10% and set the target goal for relative economic return at 1% above the Agency REIT Peer Group average.
-These goals reflect the Compensation Committee's view that an absolute economic return target of 10% would be appropriately challenging and that outperformance of the peer average by 1% should be the base target for relative economic return.
+Our Compensation Committee has included both absolute and relative annual economic return as separate financial performance measures.
+Our inclusion of absolute annual economic return is reflective of our focus on generating positive economic returns for our stockholders and supporting our dividend, regardless of overall macroeconomic conditions.
+Relative annual economic return has been included to provide a comparison of our performance against our peers and to reward our management team and employees for outperformance.
+While a favorable macroeconomic climate may drive a strong absolute annual economic return, relative annual economic return requires outperformance relative to peers, all of which are subject to the same prevailing macroeconomic conditions.
+For 2023, our Compensation Committee retained our target goals of absolute annual economic return at 10.0% and relative annual economic return at 1.0 percentage point greater than the Agency REIT Peer Group average.
+These goals reflect the Compensation Committee's view that an absolute annual economic return target of 10.0% would be appropriately challenging and that outperformance of the peer average by 1.0 percentage point should be the target goal for relative annual economic return.

-Our third financial measure is our stock price to tangible net book value per share, or "price-to-book ratio," relative to peers.
-Our Compensation Committee has set our target relative price-to-book ratio at a significant premium of 3.5% to the Agency REIT Peer Group average.
-Price-to-book ratio is a valuation metric utilized by many investors and research analysts and reflects the premium (or discount) to tangible net book value of a company implied by the company's stock price.
-As such, the price-to-book ratio for AGNC relative to peers may in certain market environments imply the relative perception by the market of, or outlook for, AGNC as compared to its peer group.
-We believe that our track record of favorable long-term financial performance, low-cost operating structure, disciplined risk management, stockholder focus, and significant scale and liquidity should position AGNC for a premium valuation relative to our peer group in most market environments.
+Our third financial measure is our stock price to tangible net book value per share, or "price-to-tangible book ratio," relative to peers.
+As discussed herein, in January 2023 our Compensation Committee adjusted our target relative price-to-tangible book ratio to a 1.0 percentage point premium to the Agency REIT Peer Group average.
+Price-to-tangible book ratio is a valuation metric utilized by many investors and research analysts and reflects the premium (or discount) to tangible net book value of a company implied by the company's stock price.
+As such, the price-to-tangible book ratio for AGNC relative to peers may in certain market environments imply the relative perception by the market of, or outlook for, AGNC as compared to its peer group.
+We believe that our track record of favorable long-term financial performance, operating efficiency, disciplined risk management, stockholder focus, and significant scale and liquidity should position AGNC for a premium valuation relative to our peer group in most market environments.

 Collectively, our three financial measures incentivize our management team to drive favorable returns - on both an absolute and relative basis - for our stockholders.
-Our success in generating economic returns at or above target levels while maintaining targeted premium valuation levels on a priceto-book basis should translate into favorable total stock returns for our stockholders.
+Our success in generating economic returns at or above target levels while maintaining targeted premium valuation levels on a price-to-tangible book value basis should translate into favorable total stock returns for our stockholders.
 As such, we believe these metrics appropriately align our short-term incentive plan with our stockholders.

-Strategic and Operational Metrics (25% of Total Corporate Scorecard)
+Strategic and Operational Objectives (25% of Total Corporate Scorecard)